OSEA Collective Bargaining Agreement

 The Board shall act on said recommendation on or before the date of its next regular meeting; provided that if it is received less than ten (10) days prior to such meeting, it shall act there on or before the date of its second regular meeting following such receipt.
 Its decision shall be written and shall be furnished to the parties.

-LEVEL IV – Arbitration
+LEVEL III – Arbitration

 Definition of Grievances Subject to Arbitration